Tools measurement and tolerances - Electronics

 Best tools for the job

-If you are working on a higher performance instrument design there may be no accurate test instrument as good as the instrument you are designing.
-In any case the required test equipment for the particular job may not be available or may change the way an instrument under tests functions such as when considering using an oscilloscope with x10 attenuator probes often severely loads a high frequency circuits by it's capacitance.
-Either way spilt the system up into parts that you can test in different ways so that you can figure out logically the likely performance in the parameter you are interested in.
-In this case build up a pattern of cross checks that give you a subjective confidence.
-Continue to build up the system you are developing cross checking in the way I have described, and reviewing what you had done previously until the work is complete and you can say what you have achieved and how much confidence you have in its performance.
+If you are working on a higher performance instrument design, there may be no accurate test instrument as good as the instrument you are designing.
+In any case the required test equipment for the particular job may not be available or may change the way an instrument under tests functions such as when considering using an oscilloscope even with x10 attenuator probes severely loads a high frequency and high impendence circuits by its capacitance, so it is important to consider what parts of a circuit you place the oscilloscope probe.
+Either way, spilt the system up into parts that you can test in different ways so that you can figure out logically the likely performance in the parameter you are interested in.
+In this case, build up a pattern of cross-checks that give you a subjective confidence.
+Continue to build up the system you are developing cross-checking in the way I have described, and reviewing what you had done previously until the work is complete, and you can say what you have achieved and how much confidence you have in its performance.

-In conclusion you best tool is your reasoning, and to develop an ability to look at things in alternative ways.
-Nothing is absolute even the accuracy of a measurement, but by building up a pattern of measurement with tolerances you will come to a high degree of certainty.
+In conclusion, your best tool is your reasoning, and to develop an ability to look at things in alternative ways.
+Nothing is absolute, even the accuracy of a measurement, but by building up a pattern of measurement with tolerances you will come to a high degree of certainty.

 Worst Case Design and understanding tolerances